blim292/SubTeachingBookingBot/README.md

 This bot scrapes the website looking for openings and when found, relays a message via email to the individual, allowing them to log onto the site to book the position.

 By running this bot, the individual was able to, on average, secure 3-4 substitute positions a week in comparison to 1 substitute position without use of the bot while manually refreshing on the site ~1 hour a day.

+Note: repo has been recreated to redact private information.